The Adventures of Giacomo Casanova during the Venice CarnivalBig Names

 The Do Spade tavern, which can be traces back to 1488, still exists: amorous encounters no longer take place here, but one can eat well!

 If our section has caught your attention, maybe you'll be interested to know that the brilliant tour guide in Venice who takes care of this content organizes personalized tours of the city...
 Routes full of legends, anecdotes, curiosities and mysteries, but also fascinating private visits to the major attractions of Venice!
-On venetoinside.com you enquire about the availability of Francesca and ask her to organize the visit of your dreams, maybe one that will include a wine shot in this historic Venetian tavern!
+In particular, if you are interested in recalling the adventures of the famous Casanova, don't miss our Casanova private tour that includes a break in this historic Venetian tavern!